bpangburn/swingset/swingset/README.txt

 SSDataNavigator to allow for both editing and navigation of the rows in a database table.

-The SSTextDocument takes a SSRowSet and either a column index or a column name as arguments.
+The SSTextDocument takes a RowSet and either a column index or a column name as arguments.
 Whenever the cursor is moved (e.g., navigation occurs on the SSDataNavigator), the document property of the bound Swing control changes to reflect the new value for the database column.

-Note that a SSRowSet insert doesn't implicitly modify the cursor which is why the SSDBNavImp is provided for clearing controls followoing an insert.
+Note that a RowSet insert doesn't implicitly modify the cursor which is why the SSDBNavImp is provided for clearing controls followoing an insert.